AlcibiadesCleinias/superdao-test/README.md

 4. Withdraw

 ## Feature
-- When NFT is transfered, withdrawal approve is removed
+- When NFT is transferred, withdrawal approve is removed
-- When NFT is approved for someone (potential transfering) not for the treasury contract withdrawal approve is removed
+- When NFT is approved for someone (potential transferring) not for the treasury contract withdrawal approve is removed
 - Reuse for Erc721 contract code
 - One withdraw request per treasury at one time

-## Volnurability Or Missleading
+## Vulnerability Or Misleading
-- Since I delegate withdrawal approve to Erc721 approve but Erc721 approve has its own "right per approve and transfer logic" the vulnerability/missleading exists.
+- Since I delegate withdrawal approve to Erc721 approve but Erc721 approve has its own "right per approve and transfer logic" the vulnerability/misleading exists.
 This vulnerability may be solved by, e.g. informing that, when you `approveForAll` your token to an address that means that you deligate Nft's rights to (i.e. approveForAll) the address as well.
 So, by `approveForAll` to an operator means you deligate approve per withdrowal for this address as well.
 - Nft owner can recall approveForAll for treasury contract, for that reason I force try/catch in `withdrawTreasury` to reset approve block.

 ## Test User Flow